-At UVA, you’ll have a team of experienced and dedicated doctors, surgeons, nurses and more — all working to ensure you have the most innovative and effective treatment options available for:
+At UVA Health, you'll find a team of experienced and dedicated doctors, surgeons, nurses, and more.
+They work to ensure you have the most innovative and effective treatment options available for:

 A Team Approach to CAD Care